 The island of Kauai is so incredibly beautiful and it’s vital that we do our best to keep it that way!
 I suggest you read up on Leave No Trace principles and tips on how to be a responsible traveler before arriving on the island.

 With that being said, if you love the outdoors, you’ll enjoy every second of Kauai!
 There are many exciting and adventurous things to do in Kauai, from whale watching on a boat tour, to snorkeling over some beautiful coral reefs, to hiking hidden waterfalls!
 But where do you start?
-Planning your itinerary can be overwhelming, which is why I’ve included some top activity recommendations in this next part of this Kauai travel guide.
+Planning your Kauai itinerary can be overwhelming, so I have included some top activity recommendations in the next part of this Kauai travel guide.

 No Kauai travel guide would be complete without hiking recommendations!
-The island of Kauai is home to some of the best hiking trails in Hawaii’s entire state.
+The island of Kauai is home to some of the best hiking trails in the entire state of Hawaii, so read on for my favorites.
 If you like challenging yourself on hikes to be rewarded with epic views, Kauai will certainly not disappoint.
 To make the most out of these hikes, make sure you wake up early so that you can avoid large crowds, bring your own food and a reusable water bottle, and check beforehand to see if you need a permit for the trail.

 No matter which hikes you choose to try out, you’re sure to experience Kauai intimately!
 The Nualolo Trail is not for the faint of heart and requires a lot of endurance but is an excellent option for experienced hikers looking for views of the Nā Pali Coast.
 The Canyon Trail is excellent if you want to head inland a bit at Waimea Canyon.
 Kuilau Ridge Trail is a great option if you want an easier family-friendly hike surrounded by a lush jungle setting.
 The Kalalau Trail is one of my all-time favorites located in the Na Pali Region.
 Parts of the Kalalau trail require a permit so be sure to read up before you go.